 She and I load our grandfather’s belongings into the trailer we’ve rented—his tools, his barbell weights, a folded wheelchair, the white plastic stool he sits on in the shower, a mechanical seat for the toilet.
 Paperback books in a cardboard box.
 All expressions of idleness.

 The marriage has failed.
 Our grandfather watches us from the porch steps and drinks.
 Here, in this essay, is the only time my dead sister and I will meet him, our biological grandfather on our mother’s side, whom my mother never let us meet.
-She doesn't want us to know that her father is a drunk and that she and her two sisters came from a broken home, so she sends us inside.
+She doesn’t want us to know that her father is a drunk and that she and her two sisters came from a broken home, so she sends us inside.
 I turn on a television in a wooden console with engraved panels and fabric screens on the speakers.
-The tv blinks and a white dot grows wider out of the darkness like an epiphany.
-When the picture emerges, sound floods the room like a hatch has been opened.
+The tv blinks and a white dot grows wider out of the darkness.
+When the picture emerges, sound floods the room like a hatch has been opened in a submarine.

 My fault.